JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/tutorials/plotting.md

 ### Visualizing Set Size

-To visualize the set size distribution, the [`Plots.bar(conf_model::ConformalPrediction.ConformalModel, fitresult, X; label="", xtickfontsize=6, kwrgs...)`](@ref) can be used.
+To visualize the set size distribution, the [`TaijaPlotting.bar(conf_model::ConformalPrediction.ConformalModel, fitresult, X; label="", xtickfontsize=6, kwrgs...)`](@ref) can be used.
 Recall that for more adaptive predictors the distribution of set sizes is typically spread out more widely, which reflects that “the procedure is effectively distinguishing between easy and hard inputs” (Angelopoulos and Bates 2021).
 This is desirable: when for a given sample it is difficult to make predictions, this should be reflected in the set size (or interval width in the regression case).
 Since ‘difficult’ lies on some spectrum that ranges from ‘very easy’ to ‘very difficult’ the set size should very across the spectrum of ‘empty set’ to ‘all labels included’.

 ``` julia
 X, y = make_moons(500; noise=0.15)